 - Small quantities, regular consumption.

-Keeping your coffee fresh means extending your enjoyment every morning.
-With a little care, your coffee will stay as aromatic as the first day—a simple but essential step for all coffee lovers.
+Preserving the freshness of your coffee is about prolonging the pleasure every morning.
+With a little care, your coffee will remain as aromatic as on the first day — a simple yet essential gesture for all lovers of good coffee.